 A Morning Hike …

-About two weeks ago, our family took advantage of the gorgeous weather (and pre-pollen days) to visit Sawnee Mountain.
+About two weeks ago, our family took advantage of the gorgeous weather (and pre-pollen days) to visit Sawnee Mountain in Forsyth County.
 If you haven’t been before, it’s a great spot for just about everyone.
 There are over 3 miles of trails available for walkers, runners and hikers.
 On any given day, you’ll see visitors there for different reasons – from “serious” runners, casual climbers, & group outings.
 The great thing about hiking Sawnee Mountain is that you can make it whatever kind of activity you want.
 I’ve never made a mad dash up & down the mountain like many do but it’s certainly an option.

 My family tends to stretch it out a little more.
 We typically pack a picnic and go on an “adventure” as our kids like to call it.
 The kids typically tend to be guides leading us through the woods in hopes of making it to the top.
 We’ll stop at the various signs along the trail and let the oldest read some of the history.
 The three year old will usually end up on Dad’s shoulders for half of the hike, but normally we can make it up & down without too much whining!

 And speaking of making it to the top … the views are definitely worth it!
 The views are always beautiful but Fall (pictured above) is absolutely gorgeous!!
 And it’s fun to just hang out for a while.
 Whether you’re just taking in the fresh air & beautiful views or you’re answering 120 questions from a very curious 6 and 3 year old (about anything & everything – related or completely unrelated), it’s gorgeous to just take it all in & snap a few pictures.